 - Book items in a unique or particularly fragile format (e.g. artists’ books, pamphlet collections, limited editions, rare illustrated books and journals.)

-- We generally do not consider books for donation that are written in languages other than English or French that and that are not connected to a research strength or curriculum taught at Ryerson University.
+- We generally do not consider books for donation that are written in languages other than English or French that and that are not connected to a research strength or curriculum taught at Toronto Metropolitan University.